 Having a low boom will increase the pressure on the mast foot and your board will stay closer to the water.
 You may prefer learning with a low boom, as you will feel the lift of the foil, but will stay close to the water and avoid hard falls.
 As in regular windsurfing, a low boom is also a good way to get more control of your board when overpowered.

-On the other side, a high boom will make your board fly more easily.
-You will prefer a high boom when the wind is light, as it will help you to lift the foil effortlessly above the water, but also when you get more experience with your foil.
+On the other hand, a high boom will make your board fly more easily.
+You will prefer a high boom when the wind is light, as it will help you to lift the foil effortlessly above the water.

 What is the right length for the harness lines?

 The right line length varies from person to person, it all depends of your weight, your height, your arm length, and of course the weather conditions.
-However, as your body is upright on a windfoil board, you will inevitably get closer to the sail, and your usual harness lines may appear to be too long.
+However, as your body is upright on a windfoil board, you will inevitably be closer to the sail, so you’ll need a shorter harness line compared to regular windsurfing.

 We would suggest getting an adjustable set of lines so you can find out the right length for you.
 This will also enable you to easily move back and forth to longer lines when you use your rig for windsurfing again.